Take Control of Your Diabetes Today

-According to the Centers for Disease Control and Prevention:
+Centers for Disease Control and Prevention Quick Facts:

-- In Michigan – 2.7 million people have pre-diabetes, and 1.08 million do not know they have diabetes.
+- In Ohio – 3.07 million people have pre-diabetes, and 286,000 people do not know they have diabetes.

-Assessing Your Diabetes Risk Level
+Assessing Your Diabetes Risk Level: 3 Tests

 Knowing your risk level for developing diabetes, is the first step to preventing or delaying the onset of type 2 diabetes.
 The puppies in the above video will help you determine your risk level, but if you don’t like puppies, click here to access the risk test provided by the American Diabetes Association.

 Once you have determined your risk level, the next step is to get tested to determine your blood glucose levels.
-There are three main ways to get your blood glucose levels tested.
+There are three main ways to get your blood glucose levels tested:

 - A1C Testing: This blood test (does not require fasting), indicated your average blood sugar level for the past two to three months.
 It measures the percentage of blood sugar attached to hemoglobin, the oxygen-carrying protein in the red blood cells.

 - Oral Glucose Tolerance Testing: For this test, you fast overnight, and the fasting blood sugar level is measured.
 Then you drink a sugary liquid, and blood sugar levels are tested periodically for the next two hours.